cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox_dockers.md

 ## User access

 The running docker containers can be accessed with ssh, using the *user ssh config* that can be downloaded for each sandbox.
 If containers.yml is present in the sandbox definition, the ssh config is expanded with entries for each docker container so that the containers are easily accessible with ssh, just like any other host.
+Once connected to, the users are logged into the root account.

 Connecting to the containers from the KYPO CRP using Spice console or Guacamole access is not supported.

-!!! note
-    Docker hosts do **not** have to be user accessible to allow the user access to the containers.

 !!! warning
     Do not reboot hosts which run the docker containers.